John Sessions: Personal life

 Sessions was gay.
 He was outed in a 1994 Evening Standard article, while starring in the comedy My Night with Reg, a play set in London's gay community.

 A Eurosceptic, Sessions voiced his support for the UK Independence Party (UKIP) in 2014.
 He stated, "I get so bored with people going, 'UKIP are a bunch of racists.'
 They're nothing of the kind.
 Nigel Farage talks more sense than the rest of the politicians put together.
 The United States of Europe is madness."

 He argued for the abolition of the Scottish, Welsh and European parliaments.
 In August 2014, he was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 Death

 Sessions died at his home in Raynes Park, South London on 2 November 2020, aged 67.
 His agent noted that he had a heart condition; his entry in the Dictionary of National Biography, citing his death certificate, gives the exact cause of death as "an excess of aspirin, paracetamol, and caffeine".

 The team behind the BBC television programme QI praised his "incredible wit and encyclopaedic knowledge [which] played a huge part in the show's history."

+A memoir of Sessions by a longtime friend was published in 2023.